 Renée grew up in rural Vermont, worked at a wildlife preserve in Texas, graduated from the University of Miami with a degree in Environmental Planning, and briefly lived in Iowa before moving to Somerville.
 Once there, she worked for a Latin American-based environmental non-profit and started a portrait photography studio, which was one of the first businesses in the revitalized Ames Envelope Complex.
 It was deciding to make Somerville her permanent home as a young adult that made her realize that her childhood experience of climbing trees, running in fields, and breathing clean air was not something to take for granted.
 Having children drove home the dire lack of green space in Somerville, and so in 2014, she co-founded Green & Open Somerville.
+She earned her Master of Public Policy degree from Tufts in 2022.
 She has served on the composting task force, the open space acquisition task force, and Somerville Climate Forward’s consumption and waste group, and was a LOCUS strategy leader and member of the East Somerville Community School PTA’s environmental committee.

 Tori Antonino is a co-founder of Green & Open Somerville.
 She is a local activist, ecological landscaper, and guerrilla gardener.
 She serves on the Urban Forestry Committee and the Union Square Neighborhood Council.
 She is committed to regenerating the indigenous ecosystem to make Somerville a forest city where all residents can be connected to nature.
 Her proudest accomplishment to date is co-authoring Green & Open Somerville’s Native Planting Ordinance sponsored by Katjana Ballantyne.